 Kaidan loved the gorgeous harmony of the ranch.
 Teetering on the ladder in the apple orchard, he plucked the first of the harvest.
 He’d never forget the fresh smell of hay wafting around him to the bright blue sky, wide like open palms.
 In the barn, newborn black-eyed lambs bleated their first cries to the world as their parents’ hooves pounded the earth in revelry.
 Summers were always simple as a steward to the land.
-Once his basket was full, he’d carry it to the pleasant coolness of the cellar where he’d emerge again to the pleasant breeze lifting the branches and carrying the fresh tartness of ripe fruit across his face.
-He remembers harvest seasons rife with crisp summer wines and al fresco luncheons, best shared.
+Once his basket was full, he’d carry it to the pleasant coolness of the cellar where he’d emerge again to the breeze lifting the branches and carrying the fresh tartness of ripe fruit across his face.
+He remembered harvest seasons rife with crisp summer wines and al fresco luncheons, best shared.

 Nora had never known a peace like this.
 In a past life, Kaidan hoped to bring her to the ranch during the summer months so they could commingle the city-dwelling, rural-dwelling and space-craving parts of themselves, watching the sunset over a bottle of Lambrusco.
 The humid air would smell sticky-sweet from blossoming trees, like syrup.
 Her illegal, gasoline powered motorbike canted on the hillside behind them.
 She’d chastise him for his taste in wines, and then make a jab about how it was just like him to pick something humble and dry.
 In a past life, before everything.